In The Shadows - Book cover

 “It will all be okay, Cleo, I promise.”
 Grey hugged me tightly before twisting me around and slinging me onto his shoulders, clasping the front of my legs so I wouldn’t slip off.

-Grey smiled softly back at me, his pointed canine teeth showing just slightly under his lip.
+Grey smiled softly at me.
+His pointed canine teeth showed slightly under his lip.
 “Keep smiling, Cleo.
-Don’t ever let anyone see you cry,” he told me, running his hand over my head.
+Don’t ever let anyone see you cry.”
+He ran his hand over my head.

-I grabbed his hand before it could slip away.
-Looking up into his eyes, I squeezed his hand.
+I grabbed his hand before it could slip away and looked up into his eyes.
 “Thank you, Grey, for saving me.”

 “I will always trade my life for yours, Cleo.
 Human or not, you will always be a wolf to me.”

 His head suddenly whipped around and tilted to the side as he listened intently.
 “I have to go, Cleo.
-Stay here and wait for your father—and don’t get into any more trouble.”
+Stay here and wait for your father, and do not get into any more trouble.”

-Then he was gone.
-I heard the front door opening and closing as he left me alone in my room.
-I turned from the open door to my vanity mirror, which sat in front of my bed.
+Then he was gone, and I heard the front door opening and closing.
+Alone in my room, I turned from the open door to my vanity mirror across from my bed.

 I tried again, and still nothing.

-Even though I hadn’t expected much, my heart still fell and a heavy weight settled on my shoulders.
+Though I hadn’t expected much, my heart still fell and a weight settled on my shoulders.

 It was this foolishness, this desire to be something I wasn’t, that got me into trouble.